sofiaip2/Web-Scraping-Sports-Stats/README.md

 # Sports Stats using Web Scraping
 Web scraped the stats for all the players on an MLB team (Chicago White Sox here).
 Creates a csv file with all the information.
 # Requirements
--BeautifulSoup
--Pandas
+- BeautifulSoup
+- Pandas
+- Requests

-use `pip install -r requirements.txt` to install requirements.
+ - use `pip install -r requirements.txt` to install requirements.